Afternoon Tea in Victoria

 TEA FUN FACTS

-- Afternoon Tea was started by the Duchess of Bedford in the 18th century when she had a "sinking" feeling in the afternoon.
-She had her chef prepare a little meal with tea, and soon it became known as Afternoon Tea
+- Afternoon Tea was started by the Duchess of Bedford in the 19th century when she had a "sinking" feeling in the afternoon.
+The Duchess had the chef prepare a little meal with tea, and soon it became known as Afternoon Tea

 - During the centennial restoration in 2008, the hotel's original Tea Lobby floor was replaced and the wood of the original floor was transformed into delicate Afternoon Tea tables; - one may say you're eating off the floor